mikrasilnikov/torr/README.md

 Torr implements only basic features of Bittorrent protocol.
 It does not support [DHT](http://bittorrent.org/beps/bep_0005.html), [PEX](http://bittorrent.org/beps/bep_0011.html), [uTP](https://www.bittorrent.org/beps/bep_0029.html) and other extensions.
 Implementing these goes out of scope of this project.
-Therefore, it is not supposed to replace any of existing clients that are able to find peers without a tracker and feature internal bandwidth management.
+Therefore, it is not supposed to replace any of the existing clients that are able to find peers without a tracker and feature internal bandwidth management.

 The project has been completed.
 The client works.
 Here is how it looks in action: